datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Enable PAT for your repo

-To allow our Tekton pipeline to access GitHub, we use a [Personal Access Token (**PAT**)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+To allow our Tekton pipeline to access GitHub, we use a [Personal Access Token ](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (**PAT**).
+This feature needs to be enabled via the GitHub web interface; let's do that now.

-We need to enable thsi feature in GitHub

-Issue the following command
+Issue the following command:

 ```bash
 https://github.com/organizations/$GITORG/settings/personal-access-tokens-onboarding